Roald87/docs/content/github/working-with-github-pages/creating-a-github-pages-site-with-jekyll.md

  7. To create a new Jekyll site, use the `jekyll new` command, replacing _VERSION_ with the current dependency version for Jekyll.
 For more information, see "[Dependency versions](https://pages.github.com/versions/)" on the {% data variables.product.prodname_pages %} site.
     - If you installed Bundler:
       ```shell
+      $ bundle init
+      # Creates a gem file in the current directory
+      $ bundle add jekyll
+      # Populates it with Jekyll
       $ bundle exec jekyll <em>VERSION</em> new .
       # Creates a Jekyll site in the current directory
       ```